Diabetic Foot Conditions

 • Work with your healthcare team to keep your diabetes under control.

-When to see a doctor about your diabetic foot problems
+When should you see a doctor about your diabetic foot problems?

 If you have type 1 or type 2 diabetes you should already be seeing a doctor regularly.
 However, if you notice any of the following changes or new symptoms you should seek medical attention: